tjebo/ggtrail/README.md

 #### geom_roungseg

 Make round segments that start and end where they should.
+Big shoutout to Allan Cameron who created this amazing geom.
+There were only minor modifications needed for this package.

 ``` r
 df_hor <- data.frame(